Bridging loans and stamp duty – can specialist finance cover the levy and help with a new deadline?

 Technically, yes.
 Bridging loans are primarily used to “bridge the gap” between property investment transactions.
 Often, this involves securing a property in the short-term, while long-term solutions are found.
-But, bridging loans and stamp duty can be intermixed in a property investment strategy.
+But, a bridging loan for stamp duty bills is a possibility.

 Specialist finance can be used to clear existing finance, fund a business venture, or bridge a funding gap.
-When assessing your claim, we focus on understanding the security asset’s value, and your exit strategy.
+When assessing a claim, we focus on understanding the security asset’s value, and the investor’s exit strategy.

-If you’re planning to utilise bridging loans to cover a stamp duty bill, you’ll likely be making a substantial investment.
+If a borrower plans to use a bridging loan for stamp duty costs, they’ll likely be making a substantial investment.
 Our funding starts from £100,000.
-Comparatively, average stamp duty bills reached around £5,800 in 2022.
+Comparatively, stamp duty bills tend to only cost a few thousand pounds.

-If you’re thinking about bridging loans and stamp duty at the same time, you’re probably not the only one.
+If investors are thinking about a bridging loan for stamp duty costs, they’re probably not the only one.
 The property market has been swayed by several stamp duty changes in recent years.
-While stamp duty bills may individually be relatively low, we’re collectively paying huge sums to cover the levy.
-Last year, homebuyers paid a record £16.2bn in stamp duty.
+While individual stamp duty bills may be relatively low, we’re collectively paying billions to cover the levy.

 It’s no wonder the government targeted the tax for reform.
 In July 2020, at the height of the pandemic, then Chancellor Rishi Sunak introduced a stamp duty holiday to boost the UK property market.
 Eventually, the scheme was extended into 2021.